- I want to read at the Festival. How do I book a reading?

 - How hot will it get in the day?

-The average high in New York City on July 28th since 1974 has been 84 degrees F. Luckily, Nolan Park is nice and shady.
+The average high in New York City on July 28th since 1974 has been 84 degrees F. Luckily, Colonel's Row has lots of shady nooks and crannies.

 - What should I bring to the festival?